-However, it is possible to create a general inhalant withdrawal timeline for the average inhalant user.
+Despite these variables, it is possible to create a general Inhalant withdrawal timeline for the average Inhalant user.

 |Days 3-7||Over the next two to five days, most physical symptoms begin to fade.
 However, psychological symptoms often remain strong during this time.
 Depression may set in, and anxiety and insomnia will likely persist.
 In most cases, psychosis and hallucinations fade quickly.|

 |Days 8+||Over the next few weeks, most symptoms continue to fade until they’re nonexistent.
 Depression and cravings may linger as the user’s body continues to readjust.
 It may take a month or two for these symptoms to go away completely.|

 Reach out to a treatment provider for free today.

 The Inhalant withdrawal process can be both physically and mentally taxing, putting recovering users at risk for relapse.
 To prevent relapse, it is recommended that patients detox in a drug treatment center under the supervision of experienced medical professionals.

 “It is crucial to provide the patient with an environment of safety that removes him or her from access to Inhalants.”